Alan Greenberger

 Lindy Institute for Urban Innovation

-He has served on the boards of numerous civic and cultural organizations in Philadelphia including the Association for Public Art, the Delaware River Waterfront Corporation, the Philadelphia Industrial Development Corporation and the Philadelphia Redevelopment Authority.
-He is also a co-founder of the Design Advocacy Group of Philadelphia, a 1000-member organization that is a model of design advocacy nationwide.
+A dedicated civic leader, he has served on the boards of numerous Philadelphia organizations, including the Association for Public Art, the Delaware River Waterfront Corporation, the Philadelphia Industrial Development Corporation, and the Philadelphia Redevelopment Authority.
+He co-founded the Design Advocacy Group, a national model for design advocacy.